milshop/private-key-in-github-finder/README.md

-# Use big query on Google to search private-key in high speed and check if it's have balance.
+# Use big query on Google cloud to search private-key in high speed and check if it's have balance.

-# 1.create your own big query sql on google clould to get private key on EVM chain
+1.create your own big query sql on google clould to get private key on EVM chain
 Eg:
 WITH numbered_results AS (
   SELECT